-Suddenly British goods going to the European Union will be subject to duty (a payment, for example on imports and exports), and will need to be checked for compliance with things like sanitary regulations.
+Suddenly, British goods going to the EU will be subject to duty (a payment, for example on imports and exports), and will need to be checked for compliance with things like sanitary regulations.

 Goods arriving in the UK from the EU could face checks too, though the government has said it will not do that straight away, partly because it doesn't have the infrastructure.

 The rules around things like fishing rights, air traffic and nuclear regulation will all change in the blink of an eye too.

 The effect is likely to be a severe slowdown on the critical Dover-Calais ferry and Channel Tunnel routes, as well as unpredictable delays at airports.